DanielBoxer/BlenDir/README.md

 - `*X` `*Y` `*Z` Replaced with input from the preferences
 - `*M` Bookmark this folder.
 This will add the folder to the `Bookmarks` pie menu for this project only
 - `*R` Mark this folder as the reference folder.
 All files added to this folder will show up in the `References` pie menu
+- `*O` Set the animation output path to this folder

 ### Keymap